 The article was written by Julia who is a content manager at Crowdin.
 It is a localization management platform.
 Julia has a love for creativity and likes talking about content creation and SEO.

-You probably already know that Magento is one of the most popular e-commerce platforms in the world.
+You probably already know that in the world.
 Hence, that’s why you chose it.
 You should also know that it can easily be adapted for international businesses that serve customers in different countries and languages.

 As your Magento store grows, you will need to communicate with your customers and potential customers in more than one language.
 You'll need to translate your Magento Commerce into different languages, and manual copy-parting won’t be the path you want to take.